smartfastlabs/smart-randomizer/README.md

-Smart Randomizer - Poker Tool
+Smart Randomizer - GTO Poker Tool

 Master optimal play patterns and sharpen your poker strategy with Smart Randomizer, the ultimate training companion for online poker enthusiasts.
 Built by players, for players.